 This Bookbinding & Botanicals kit shares some of my favourite nature-inspired mark-making techniques and 3 projects you can follow to turn your prints into unique and usable books.

-I have loved discovering the wild plants on my doorstep this past few months and exploring their intricate patterns as part of my #100daysofplantprints project (more on that here).
+This workshop was developed to mark Children’s Art Week in Summer 2020 and celebrates my love of flora and fauna.
+I have really enjoyed discovering the wild plants on my doorstep this past year and exploring their intricate patterns as part of my #100daysofplantprints project.
 Simply put, taking time to be out in nature and get creative is good for the soul!

 Part foraging and plant identification, part mark-making and bookbinding – Bookbinding & Botanicals will inspire you to get back to nature and get creative, with lots of ideas on how to use a range of low-fi mark making techniques to create a bounty of beautiful books that can be used as nature journals, notebooks and/or sketchbooks.